satwikkansal/python_blockchain_app/report.md

 \bar{D}_4 = 20
 $$

-From this results, we can notice that the bottleneck of the system is the disk station, because is has the higher service demand.
-This result was expected, because the disk is the component of the system with the worst performance indices, and all stations has similar numbers of visits.
+From these results, we can notice that the bottleneck of the system is the disk station because it has a higher service demand.
+This result was expected, because the disk is the component of the system with the worst performance indices, and all stations have similar numbers of visits.

-In order to complete the operational analysis, we have to find the maximum level of multiprogramming of the system.
+To complete the operational analysis, we have to find the maximum level of multiprogramming of the system.
 Since our system is a closed interactive system, we know the following bounds on the stationary throughput and the expected response time of the system

 $$ X \leq \min\left(\frac{N}{\bar{D} + \bar{Z}}, \frac{1}{\bar{D}_b}\right) \\
 \bar{R} \geq \max \left( \bar{D}, N \bar{D}_b - \bar{Z} \right) $$

 where N is the number of jobs, $\bar{D}$ is the sum of all the service demands, except the reference station, $\bar{D}_b$ is the service demand of the bottleneck, and $\bar{Z}$ is the thinking time.

-These bounds rapresent asynptotes of the two performance measure.
-As we will see in the next section, the optimal level of multiprogramming is the number of jobs characterizing the intersection point of the two asynptots and can be obtained by
+These bounds represent asymptotes of the two performance measure.
+As we will see in the next section, the optimal level of multiprogramming is the number of jobs characterizing the intersection point of the two asymptotes and can be obtained by

 $$ N_{opt} = \frac{\bar{Z} + \bar{D}}{\bar{D}_b} \approx \frac{5 + 44.422}{24} \approx 2 $$